bologer/anycomment.io/readme.txt

 === AnyComment ===
 Contributors: ateshabaev
-Tags: anycomment, comments, comment moderation, anycomment.io Requires at least: 4.4
+Tags: anycomment, comments, comment moderation, comment, anycomment.io Requires at least: 4.4
 Tested up to: 4.9.6
+Requires PHP: 5.4
-Stable tag: 0.0.32
+Stable tag: 0.0.33
 License: GPLv2 or later
 License URI: http://www.gnu.org/

 AnyComment allows you to have a better commenting experience in WordPress.

 == Description ==

+> **Notice!** 0.0.35 will have some nice change regarding frontend & backend, new feature a lot more!
+Get prepared.
+Update will be ready within this week (16-21.07.2018)!

 > See [demo](https://anycomment.io/demo/)